 5. Read and understand literature, poetry, and drama

-6. Use adjectives, transitions words, and phrases in writing
+6. Use adjectives, transition words, and phrases in writing

 Marissa Fraser, an elementary school teacher in Danbury, Conn., notes that starting around third grade, children’s reading levels may vary depending on the type of book they’re reading.

 “Kids at this age start to learn that if a book covers a subject they already have some knowledge about, it’s easier to read than a book about a topic they know nothing about,” says Fraser.
-If your 10-year-old who loves video games drags his feet with some chapter books but can’t get through the Diary of a Minecraft Zombie books fast enough, then you’ve seen this concept in action.
+If your 10-year-old who loves video games drags their feet with some chapter books but can’t get through the Press Start! books fast enough, then you’ve seen this concept in action.

 What to Do If They’re Having Trouble

 Of course, checking in with your child’s teacher is also crucial to make sure you’re both on the same page with how to support your child’s reading progress.
-“Ask the teacher what your child's reading level is and for some book examples to guide you on what they should be reading,” says Fraser.
+“Ask the teacher for some book examples to guide you on what they should be reading,” says Fraser.
 “You may be surprised!”
-(Here are some great resources for every grade.)